amc-econ/nlp-emerging-technologies/README.md

 Three main research questions in innovation economics this project aim to answer are:

-􏰀- 1 How and where does emerging technologies arise?
+􏰀* (1) How and where does emerging technologies arise?
-􏰀- How do emerging technologies evolve, compete, and spread over time?
+􏰀* (2) How do emerging technologies evolve, compete, and spread over time?
-􏰀- What are the drivers of emerging technologies?
+􏰀* (3) What are the drivers of emerging technologies?

+1. Item 1
+1. Item 2
+1. Item 3
+   1. Item 3a
+   1. Item 3b

 Data
 -------